 We recognise that children do not like all food they are offered and they are therefore able to choose the size of the meal they want and are not expected to eat anything they really dislike.
 Those children who are not having school meals are able to bring packed lunches.
 Supervision takes place at all times.

-If you wish your child to have a cooked meal, please send the money on Monday morning in a named purse or sealed envelope, meals at present cost £2.20 per day.
-Please make cheques payable to Langham Village Primary School.
+If you wish your child to have a cooked meal, please pay on Scopay, you will need to set up an account when your child starts school.
+Meals are £2.30 per day.
 Children can have milk or water with their cooked meal or packed lunch.

 All children in Years R,1 and 2 are offered a free daily school lunch.